-ASTUTE HOSTING: Advanced, customized, and scalable solutions with AS54527 Premium Canadian Optimized Network MicroServers.io: Enterprise Dedicated Hardware with IPMI at VPS-like Prices with AS63213 Affordable Bandwidth in Canada and beyond Dedicated Hosting, Colo, Bandwidth, and Fiber out of Vancouver, Seattle, LA, Toronto, NYC, Miami, and London
+ASTUTE HOSTING: Advanced, customized, and scalable solutions with AS54527 Premium Canadian Optimized Network (Level3, PEER1, Shaw, Tinet) MicroServers.io: Enterprise Dedicated Hardware with IPMI at VPS-like Prices using AS63213 Affordable Bandwidth (Cogent, HE, Tinet) Dedicated Hosting, Colo, Bandwidth, and Fiber out of Vancouver, Seattle, LA, Toronto, NYC, and Miami

 Would be great if there's a couple of offer that is given out.For some applications or database usually the ram is the bottleneck and yeah i always search for a server that is cheap,yet the ram is a lot doesn't really care much about the CPU power though at least dual core is happy

 I assume you've already made your money back on the servers, so just look at your cost to run them (keep in mind the power use is higher on these than newer servers), and price according to what margins you're looking to make.
 If they don't sell, bump down the price a little bit.
 If they still don't sell at the minimum price you're willing to rent the box for, well, time to get rid of the hardware.